bburdette/touchpage/README.md

 # touchpage

 #### I'm splitting the oscpad repo into two parts, the OSC stuff and the webserver-UI part.
-This will be the webserver-UI part, in library form, so that its easy to make standalone rust programs with oscpad style UIs.
+This is the webserver-UI part, in library form, so that its easy to make standalone rust programs with oscpad style UIs.

 Configurable web controls with shared state.
 [Overview/tutorial here](https://github.com/bburdette/oscpad/wiki/Get-started-with-oscpad)